Pretoria Sotho

 There is a strong relationship between it and Afrikaans and Tsotsitaal.
-Afrikaans is a fusion of the Dutch language from the Netherlands and local Khoisan and Cape Malay variations.
+Afrikaans is a fusion of the Dutch language and local Khoisan and Cape Malay variations.
 Tsotsitaal is a form of Afrikaans which is used in urban South Africa, originally by thugs trying to disguise their language.
 It was soon associated with being cool and with the times, and broader society began to use it.